 Want a safe way to invite Embodiment from the start?

-Structures to Cultivate Safety, Trust, Embodied Relating and Client Empowerment, Online or In-person
+Structures to Build Safety, Trust, Embodied Relating and Client Empowerment,

 Beginnings and endings matter.
 These moments of transition are ripe with opportunities for client empowerment and building trust at the nervous system level.
 New and seasoned practitioners are invited to join us for an exploration of simple, powerful tools for opening and closing sessions.